marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-29-post-google-automation-python.md

 ## 🤖 From Repetition to Automation: A Practical Review

-**Just a heads-up:** This review reflects my personal experience only.
-It is not sponsored in any way.
+**❗ Just a heads-up:** This review reflects my personal experience only.
 {: .notice--info}

 ### ℹ️ Intro